bexilsley.com ✴

 I used to love the tactile sensation of flipping through these, the rhythm of the plastic, helping him pick a game.
 Each one had a solitary handwritten title on a generic label, so when we played, we had to choose what sounded interesting based on that alone.

-I remember particularly liking Eye of the Beholder II: The Legend of Darkmoon (so began my lifelong yet casual love affair with the Forgotten Realms), I wasn’t very good at it, because I was tiny, but I loved making parties, rolling for stats and equipping weapons.
+I remember particularly liking Eye of the Beholder II: The Legend of Darkmoon.
+I wasn’t very good at it, because I was tiny, but I loved making parties, rolling for stats and equipping weapons.
 I loved imagining myself as a beautiful half-elf mage, creeping through the forest.

 One of these afternoons, I remember pulling a game from the pile with a title that absolutely nobody could resist.
+I begged my dad to play it with me.
 The best title I’d ever heard, scribbled in blue ballpoint pen:

 I Was a Cannibal for the FBI